Nivanglus/Epsilon-Rules/Rules.md

 5. Safe Zones - Both home set locations at the corner of the sims are are safe zones.
 These are marked clearly by spawn doors or via a line on the ground.
 Accidental single cases will be forgiven but continued cases of firing into or attempting to enter these zones will result in a warning, then a time out and so on until the point is understood.
 Attackers utilizing the line as a unsavory point to hide behind whilst utilizing indirect weaponry will result in the Safe Zones being breached until the behavior is stopped, The same goes for attempts to immediately bum rush spawn on entry to sim.

-6. Avatar Flight - Flying around is not permitted.
-You will be hit with a seeker missile.

-7. Movement Enhancers - Sprints are allowed so long as they have a minimum 5 second cooldown minimum between use.
+6. Movement Enhancers - Sprints are allowed so long as they have a minimum 5 second cooldown minimum between use.
 Airstrafes are disallowed.
-Boost/Jet/Buttpacks are authorized at all times.
-We require attacking forces to check their jetpacks at the door with the Epsilon OIC.
-For permanent approval, contact Nivanglus Aya.
-There is a free buttpack in the attackers spawn for use.

-    ## Currently authorized jetpacks
-        - ASR Condor Jetpack, etc.
-        - Jetpack made by Aria Thexios for Strelok
-        - Assault Pack from Chaos Indivisvm .413+
+Boost/Jet/Buttpacks are **NOT ALLOWED** during our stay on the volcano build.

-8. What the OIC/Administration says goes.
-If this is mid combat we will wait until after combat to discuss the circumstances.
+7. What the OIC/Administration says goes - If this is mid combat we will wait until after combat to discuss the circumstances.
 Refusal to follow the instruction of the OIC/Administration will result in temporary removal from simulator bans of increasing length based on how annoying you are.

-9. In the event of something in use on the sim comes into question, the standing OIC for ESC reserves the right to request a demonstration of said item or request its removal from combat until a later date if it needs eyes on it by more specialized individuals.
+8. In the event of something in use on the sim comes into question, the standing OIC for ESC reserves the right to request a demonstration of said item or request its removal from combat until a later date if it needs eyes on it by more specialized individuals.

 ## Infantry Weapons